Organization of the Luftwaffe (1933–1945): Camouflage schemes

-In the Luftwaffe, there were centralized regulations on field camouflage patterns.
+In the Luftwaffe, there were centralised regulations on field camouflage patterns.
 In practice, these were either amended or ignored.
 Units in various areas used their own way of painting the aircraft excepting the Geschwaderkennung alphanumeric unit identifiers.
-Units in the very northern parts of Europe used pale blue wavy lines on a gray background.
-Night units of both fighters and bombers tended to color their aircraft completely black with a light brown or light gray pattern.
-This changed in early 1942: night fighters were painted a light gray on the upper surfaces and fuselage/nacelle sides, with light blue undersides, then over-sprayed with either irregular dark gray spots or irregular dark gray lines over all their upper surfaces.
+Units in the very northern parts of Europe used pale blue wavy lines on a grey background.
+Night units of both fighters and bombers tended to colour their aircraft completely black with a light brown or light grey pattern.
+This changed in early 1942: night fighters were painted a light grey on the upper surfaces and fuselage/nacelle sides, with light blue undersides, then over-sprayed with either irregular dark grey spots or irregular dark grey lines over all their upper surfaces.
 The irregular lines were meant to match the intricate patterns of ocean waves (usually called "wave-mirror" camouflage) as seen from the air, especially for interceptions of RAF night bombers over the North Sea.
-The nighttime skies over Germany usually had some light from either moonlight or even from city lights reflecting upwards into the skies, making a light base color effective for night fighters against sometimes cloudy or foggy skies below the night fighters' usual combat altitudes.
-Reconnaissance and maritime aircraft operating over the North Sea tended to paint the underside light blue and the top side in a dark gray or dark green to resemble the sea.
+The nighttime skies over Germany usually had some light from either moonlight or even from city lights reflecting upwards into the skies, making a light base colour effective for night fighters against sometimes cloudy or foggy skies below the night fighters' usual combat altitudes.
+Reconnaissance and maritime aircraft operating over the North Sea tended to paint the underside light blue and the top side in a dark grey or dark green to resemble the sea.
 By 1943, as economic conditions tightened, front line units used captured allied paint where available.
 Central control over camouflage relaxed even further.